davydany/cv_utils/README.md

 As a wrapper for opencv_createsamples, this utility allows creating samples in a folder in a batch automated way.

-    ** NOTE: ** Please do not use this utility at this moment.
-It is still under construction.

     positional arguments:
     positives             Path to folder containing source images, or file listing paths to source images.Source object image(s)